Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 In some cases, the involuntary muscle contractions associated with cervical dystonia can spread to nearby areas of your body.
 The most common locations include the face, jaw, arms and trunk.

-People who have cervical dystonia also may develop bone spurs that may reduce the amount of space in the spinal canal.
-This can cause tingling, numbness and weakness in your arms, hands, legs or feet.
+People who have cervical dystonia may also develop bone spurs that may reduce the amount of space in the spinal canal.
+This can cause tingling, numbness and weakness in the arms, hands, legs or feet.

 There is no cure for cervical dystonia.
 In some people, signs and symptoms may disappear without treatment, but recurrence is common.
 Treatment focuses on relieving the signs and symptoms.